Varinder-KM/Product-Importer-Django/dev-instructions.md

 PRODUCT_DELETE_CONFIRM_PHRASE="DELETE ALL PRODUCTS"
 ```

 For counts below the threshold, deletion happens synchronously.
-Above it, a Celery task runs in the background; progress is broadcast over WebSockets (with Redis) and can be monitored on the upload page or via `GET /api/products/deletion/<job_id>/progress/`.
+Above it, a Celery task runs in the background; progress is broadcast over WebSockets (via RabbitMQ) and can be monitored on the upload page or via `GET /api/products/deletion/<job_id>/progress/`.

 ### Webhooks